Welcome to another episode of B2B Marketing & More!

 Kyle Roof: So I watched, uh, a few of them.
 One I watched was the Steve Martine one, and the one I watched was David Sedaris.
 He’s an author.
 And they both said something pretty

 interesting that resonated with me.
-And that was that they were both in a place in a city, in the U.S., and they were doing well.
-And they realized that the movers and shakers, the most successful people, the decision-makers were all in a different city.
+That was that they were both in a place in a city, in the U.S., and they were doing well.
+They realized that the movers and shakers, the most successful people, the decision-makers were all in a different city.

-And so for Steve Martin, that was L.A., and for David Sedaris, that was New York City.
-And they realized that I could be the most successful person here, or I could go to where I need to be and be around those things, but where I can then accelerate my career or grow within my craft.
+So for Steve Martin, that was L.A., and for David Sedaris, that was New York City.
+They realized that I could be the most successful person here, or I could go to where I need to be and be around those things, but where I can then accelerate my career or grow within my craft.
 And in their cases, they could be discovered.
 You know, and, um, that really kind of resonated with me.
 And I started thinking where are—

 Pam Didner: Where are the SEO professionals?
 Where do they go?